Eschatologue/CM_wiki/docs/option/feat/feat-advanced.md

 Through meticulous refinement and tinkering of your equipment, you gain unique abilities with shields. **While wielding a Shield**, you gain the following benefits:

 ###### Damage Reduction
-When a creature you can see hits you *or* an ally within 5 feet of you with an attack roll, you can take a **:rsc-r: Reaction**{ .rsc } to reduce the damage dealt equals your Proficiency Bonus.
+When a creature you can see hits you *or* an ally within 5 feet of you with an attack roll, you can take a **:rsc-r: Reaction**{.rsc} to reduce the damage dealt equals your Proficiency Bonus.

 ###### Shield Throw
-When you take the **:rsc-a: Attack**{ .rsc } action on your turn while wielding a Shield, you can replace one of your attacks with a shield throw.
+When you take the **:rsc-a: Attack**{.rsc} action on your turn while wielding a Shield, you can replace one of your attacks with a shield throw.
 Choose a creature that you can see within 30 ft. and it must succeed a **:d20-save: STR Save**{.d20} (DC 8 plus your Strength modifier and Proficiency Bonus), or take **:dmg-bldg: Bludgeoning**{ .dmg-bps } damage equals to your Shield's AC.
 Additionally, the target is also either pushed 10 feet from you or it gains the Prone condition (your choice).
 The shield harmlessly bounces back you your hand thereafter.

 ###### Transforming Shield
-As a **:rsc-b: Bonus Action**{ .rsc }, while wielding both a Shield and a melee weapon, you can combine the two, transforming the weapon.
+As a **:rsc-b: Bonus Action**{.rsc}, while wielding both a Shield and a melee weapon, you can combine the two, transforming the weapon.
 The melee weapon gains the **:wp-prop-two-handed: Two-handed** property and deals extra damage the equals to the Shield's AC on hit.
 You lose the AC bonus you gain from the Shield in this form.

-You can take a **:rsc-b: Bonus Action**{ .rsc } to end this transformation, reverting both the weapon and shield, to its original form.
+You can take a **:rsc-b: Bonus Action**{.rsc} to end this transformation, reverting both the weapon and shield, to its original form.

 ---